jurchello/WebSearch/README.md

     - **`🆔` UID_SIGN** – Indicates links that use **custom variables**.
 These variables were primarily designed to retrieve **unique identifiers (UIDs)** from attributes, but users can repurpose them to store and pass any data.
 For example, a user could store **eye color** as an attribute and pass it as a custom variable in a URL.
 These links are stored in **`uid-links.csv`**.
     - **`📌` STATIC_SIGN** – Represents **static links** that the user manually adds to **`static-links.csv`**.
 These are frequently used or favorite links that the user wants **permanent access** to.

-3. **Category**: Represents the category to which the website belongs.
+3. **Title**: Represents the title assigned to the website.
 This field is sortable, allowing you to arrange links by their respective categories.
    For ease of use, it is recommended to list the variables used in the URL template by their initial letters, as shown in the screenshot.
 This way, you can add several similar links with different sets of input parameters and quickly navigate through them.
 This greatly simplifies the search and convenient use of different template variations.

+4. **Comment**: Provides additional information about the link.
+This field allows users to add custom notes regarding the purpose, source, or special usage of the link.
+Comments can help users quickly understand the context of each link without opening it.
+This field is optional and can be edited directly within the Gramplet.

 ![Settings](assets/img/variables%20list.png)
    For example, the letters shown in the screenshot represent:
   - **g** - Given name